Cadrach/jdr/README.md

         * Ruleset could have "variations" you can choose from for different steps (Char creations mode, char start at level X, char has specifics attributes, etc...)
         * Ruleset can have references: books or websites urls
     * Can be made a public ruleset (superadmin only)
+    * Layout
+        * Classic layout available
+        * We can make custom layout for common ruleset (character sheet presentation for example)
     * Classic Items characs
     * Weapons characs
 * Player sheets (& NPCs)